seek-oss/skuba/docs/deep-dives/pnpm.md

     Cannot find module 'foo'.
 Did you mean to set the 'moduleResolution' option to 'nodenext', or to add aliases to the 'paths' option? ts(2792)
     ```

-    To resolve this, you would need to run `pnpm install foo`
+    To resolve this, you would need to run `pnpm install foo`.

-11. Modify your `Dockerfile` or `Dockerfile.dev-deps` files.
+11. Modify your `Dockerfile` or `Dockerfile.dev-deps` file

-    Your application may be mounting a `.npmrc` secret with an auth token at `/workdir` but because we now have a configuration `.npmrc` file we will need to mount this elsewhere.
+    Your build pipeline may mount an ephemeral `.npmrc` with an auth token at `/workdir`.
+    We need to mount this elsewhere now that our Git repository stores pnpm configuration in `.npmrc`.

     ```diff
       FROM --platform=${BUILDPLATFORM:-<%- platformName %>} node:20-alpine AS dev-deps